 Sexual harm and other forms of gender-based violence have no place in the RMIT community.

-In 2017, following the Australian Human Rights Report on sexual harm in universities, RMIT, along with many other universities in Australia, made a commitment to take strong action in the prevention of and response to sexual harm.
+In 2017, following the Australian Human Rights Commission Report on sexual harm in universities, RMIT, along with many other universities in Australia, made a commitment to take strong action in the prevention of and response to sexual harm.

 At RMIT we are committed to the elimination of gendered violence.